Whether you stick £2 on a weekend acca or blow your pay cheque in the bookies, you're part of the £7 billion gambling industry.

 Dan Gosling is hardly known for making headlines.
 However, he did get his moment back in 2014, after he was found guilty of breaching betting rules.

-He started his career at Plymouth Argyle, where he earned a move to Premier League side Everton, before joining Newcastle United.
-He eventually joined Bournemouth on a free transfer following the expiration of his contract in 2014.
+Gosling started his career at Plymouth Argyle, where he earned a move to Premier League side Everton, before joining Newcastle United.

-Just months prior to that move, Gosling found himself in hot water with the FA.
 Injuries had plagued him during his time at Newcastle and the young professional had seemingly turned to gambling.

 The FA’s subsequent investigation found that Gosling had breached the rules multiple times and the player accepted the charges against him.

 Luckily, Gosling was not found to have wagered on events in which he was directly able to influence the result and escaped without receiving a lengthy ban.
-However, he was forced to part ways with £30,000 for his misdemeanor.

 Wayne Shaw - Sutton United

-Sutton United’s progression to the 2016/17 FA Cup quarter finals was an absolutely incredible achievement, given the club’s position in the league pyramid.
-Yet, the momentous occasion was spoiled by the FA’s decision to charge the club’s reserve goalkeeper for breaching betting rules.
+Sutton United’s progression to the 2016/17 FA Cup quarter-finals was an absolutely incredible achievement, given the club’s position in the league pyramid.

-Wayne Shaw was the face of the media frenzy that Sutton’s cup run had produced.
 The shot-stopper didn’t feature in the clash against Premier League giants Arsenal, but he did grab the headlines with a stunt that would come to be known as ‘Piegate’.

 Prior to the match, Sun Bets had offered odds of 8-1 on the 23-stone goalkeeper tucking into a pie live on air.
-Unsurprisingly, Shaw delivered, as he was broadcast stuffing his face during the second half.

 What seemed like a light-hearted bit of fun quickly became headline news, as the FA announced that Shaw may have breached betting rules by taking part in the stunt.

 While Shaw hadn’t wagered himself, he did admit that ‘a few friends’ might have taken a punt on the offer, which muddied the water somewhat.
-However, he insisted that the bet should have been voided anyway, given that it was a pasty, not a pie.

 As a media storm erupted and fans called for the charges to be dropped, Shaw decided to hand in his resignation at Sutton.
-He has since been inundated with new job offers, including an ‘official pie-taster’ role at Morrisons.

 Joey Barton - Burnley FC

-The most high profile case to date, football ‘bad boy’ Joey Barton received a lengthy ban for failing to comply with the blanket ban on football betting.
+The most high-profile case to date, football ‘bad boy’ Joey Barton received a lengthy ban for failing to comply with the blanket ban on football betting.

 The first case brought against Barton was by the Scottish Football Association, who charged the former Rangers midfielder with gambling on 44 matches in 2015 and 2016.

-While his contract at the Ibrox Stadium had been cancelled, Barton was handed a one match ban which saw him miss his first game at new club Burnley.
-However, things were set to get a whole lot worse for the former Manchester City midfielder.
+While his contract at the Ibrox Stadium had been cancelled, Barton was handed a one-match ban which saw him miss his first game at new club Burnley.

 The Scottish FA charge was minor compared to the dossier that the English FA had put together.

-All in all, Barton was found to have placed 1,260 over a decade long period.
 The worst part - 30 of those games were placed on the team that Barton was playing for at the time.

 The Englishman insisted that those wagers had only been placed on games in which he was unable to play and was therefore unable to influence the result.